-- Teen-SPARC requires Microsoft Windows to run properly. - It only tracks penile-vaginal sex between males and females, and penile-anal sex between males. - It does not separate out transgender adolescents.
-Transgender adolescents should be considered as included with the sex with which they identify. - This tool can be used to evaluate the impact of sexual behavior changes on the burden of gonorrhea, chlamydia and HIV, but it cannot be used to determine what intervention has caused the sexual behavior changes.
+- Teen-SPARC requires Microsoft Windows to run properly. - It only tracks penile-vaginal sex between males and females and penile-anal sex between males. - It does not separate out transgender adolescents.
+Transgender adolescents should be considered as included with the gender with which they identified as in the YRBS.
+Unfortunately, we cannot identify transgender adolescents in the 2015 National Youth Risk Behavior Survey (YRBS) data. - This tool can be used to evaluate the impact of sexual behavior changes on the burden of gonorrhea, chlamydia and HIV, but it cannot be used to determine what intervention has caused the sexual behavior changes.